Anku5hk/Programmers_guide_to_Python/book.md

   6. O(K\*\*N): Exponential time. when time increases at K(constant) to the power N (input) times.</br>
 **Note**: Explaining all time complexities would consume lots of space for this book, so I have linked a explanation from the internet [here](https://www.kaggle.com/delayedkarma/understanding-time-complexity-via-python-examples).
 ## 2. Data Types
 Are used to define the type of data a variable holds.
 Python doesn't require declaration of data types like in c/c++/java (as variables are just pointers).
 Any variable can be assigned any data type, a string variable can be assigned int or float or any other object it doesn't matter.
-There is no 'final'(used for declaring a constant variable) keyword for variables in Python like in Java.
+There is no *final*(used for declaring a constant variable) keyword for variables in Python like in Java.
 The constant variables in Python are defined inside another module(we will cover this later), their names should be in capital letters and then later they are imported inside the current module to be used.
 ### Three Numeric Types
 1. **int** (interger): Numbers that do not have decimal values.
 2. **float**: Numbers that do have decimal values.